Developer Guide

 When their respective key combinations are detected, the MenuItem’s onAction methods are called.
 For example, the following method is called when Cmd/Ctrl + 4 is detected.

-then switches to the Find A Buddy tab usingtabPane.getSelectionModel().select(3)
+TabPaneHeaderthen switches to the Find A Buddy tab usingtabPane.getSelectionModel().select(3).

 GitHub and Telegram Commands